ShuhanaRiya09/asss5/README.md

 # Project Title: Java Quiz Application with JSON Integration

 ## Project Summary
-This project is a simple Quiz System that allows an admin to add multiple-choice questions (MCQs) to a quiz bank and a student to take a quiz with random questions from the quiz bank.
-The system supports user authentication for both admin and student roles, enabling admins to manage the quiz content and students to participate in the quizzes.
+This project is a simple Quiz System that incorporates JSON for straightforward data representation and advanced manipulation techniques, facilitating efficient storage, retrieval, and management of quiz content.
+It allows an admin to add multiple-choice questions (MCQs) to a quiz bank and a student to take a quiz with random questions from the quiz bank.
+The system supports user authentication for both admin and student roles, enabling admins to manage the quiz content and students to participate in the quizzes developing a user-friendly interface that integrates seamlessly with JSON data for a smoother user experience.

 ## Prerequisites
 - Java (Latest version)